 - If the tests show that the person does have COPD, then the results show which stage of COPD the person has.

-What tests are used to find out your COPD stage?1
+What tests are used to determine COPD staging?

 - The largest possible amount of air the person can breathe out (called exhaling)